vuicash/coinrac/doc/init.md

 Copy raptoreumd.init to /etc/init.d/raptoreumd.
 Test by running `service raptoreumd start`.

-Using this script, you can adjust the path and flags to the raptoreumd program by setting the RAPTOREUMD and FLAGS environment variables in the file /etc/sysconfig/raptoreumd.
+Using this script, you can adjust the path and flags to the raptoreumd program by setting the COINRACD and FLAGS environment variables in the file /etc/sysconfig/raptoreumd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X